Advanced Standing & International Students

 To be considered for transfer credits the law school must find that the quality of the educational program at the foreign institution was at least equal to the quality of education at an ABA-accredited school, the student must have received the equivalent of a “C” or above in the course (courses graded on a Pass/Fail system are not considered) and the content of the course considered for the credits must be such that it is appropriate to grant transfer credits.
 Grades associated with the credits accepted for transfer are not used in computing the student’s grade point average at St. Thomas Law.
 No more than 30 credits will transfer from the foreign school.

-If you are a foreign attorney and would like to be considered for admission to our Advanced Standing Degree Program please submit all of the application materials listed above in the Application Checklist, as well as a translated copy of your academic credentials from your degree granting institution.
-Advanced Standing Applicants must also present the results of the Test of English as a Foreign Language (TOEFL).
+Advanced Standing Applicants, and applicants who obtained an undergraduate degree outside the United States AND whose first language is not English, must present the results of the Test of English as a Foreign Language (TOEFL).
 Submit a copy of your most recent TOEFL report with your application material.
 Foreign applicants with graduate degrees in the United States are eligible for TOEFL waivers.

 Minimum TOEFL Requirements: